guanquann/tp/docs/DeveloperGuide.md

 The `removefav` feature allows users to remove suppliers from favourites.

+#### Design considerations:

+**Aspect: How a contact being removed from favourite is managed within Person objects:**

+- **Alternative 1 (current choice):** Directly remove a contact from favourite by setting its corresponding boolean field in the `Person` class, which indicates whether a `Person` is a favourite, to false
+    - Pros: Make use of the current `Person` class by modifying a simple primitive boolean to store information about favourites.
+    - Cons: Not a uniform way of representing information in the `Person` class given that all other fields are their own defined classes.

+- **Alternative 2:** Remove a contact from favourite by interacting with a custom class field in the `Person` class whose role is to indicate whether a `Person` is a favourite
+    - Pros: Aligns with the information representation of other fields in the `Person` class
+    - Cons: Need to create and interact with a new `Favourite` wrapper class to store information on whether a person is a favourite.
+This may result in unnecessary abstraction given that the field and information to be stored are quite rudimentary.

 #### Implementation

 1. **Command Parsing:** The `RemoveFavouriteCommandParser` interprets the user input, extracts the specified indices and creates an instance of `RemoveFavouriteCommand`.
 2. **Data Retrieval and Modification:** Upon execution, `RemoveFavouriteCommand` fetches the contacts specified by the indices and removes them from favourites by modifying the `isFavourite` field.
 3. **Output Generation:** A summarising message that includes the names of the contacts modified is then displayed to the user.